Perpetual-Altruism-Ltd/myNFT-Bridge/README.md

 The backend hold a conf.json file here `Codebase/Relay/conf.json`.
 You will need :
    - A wallet private key with fund on each of the universes you want to interact
-   - An infura account with IPFS enabled (projectId and projectSecret)
+   - An access to an IPFS node (infura credentials or your own node with API reachable)
    - A bridge deployed on each universes you want to support with the wallet given before
    - A IOU enabled ERC721 contract on each of the IOU destination universes, deployed with the wallet given before
    - A MongoDb server running to hold the data of the relay